SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Microsoft Launches Copilot Pro With Custom GPTs and Office Integration.md

 ## Metadata
 - Author: [[Market News]]
+- Date: 2024-01-15
 - Full Title: Microsoft Launches Copilot Pro With Custom GPTs and Office Integration
 - Category: #articles
+- Summary: Microsoft has launched Copilot Pro, a subscription service that brings enterprise-level features to subscribers of its AI assistance suite.
+The service includes native integration with Office software and access to the "Copilot GPT Builder" for building chatbot personas.
+The subscription joins other offerings such as Copilot Azure and Copilot for Microsoft 365.
+However, it is unclear if users without a subscription will continue to have access to the newest AI models.
 - URL: https://cointelegraph.com/news/microsoft-launches-copilot-pro-artificial-intelligencecustom-gpts-office-integration

 ## Highlights